lambdaclass/concrete/ROADMAP.md

 stage says another" bugs, catches a missed constructor/stage interaction, or makes pipeline failures reproducible.

-The item numbers in this phase are stable historical references.
-Do not renumber the phase after moving completed work to the changelog; use subsection headings and lettered inserts (`2a`, `19a`, etc.) so existing docs, tests, commits, and research notes keep pointing at the same work.
+The item numbers in this phase are ordered within the phase and may be renumbered when the phase is reorganized.
+Keep cross-references updated in the same change, and use subsection headings to make the dependency order clear.

 **North star ([docs/PIPELINE_ARCHITECTURE.md](docs/PIPELINE_ARCHITECTURE.md)):**
 every item below is an instance of one principle — *each program has exactly one